ianstormtaylor/slate/docs/reference/serializers/html.md

 A default block type for blocks which do not match any rule.
 Can be a string such as `paragraph` or an object with a `type` attribute such as `{ type: 'paragraph' }`.

-### `domParser`
+### `parseHtml`
 `Function`

 A function to parse an HTML string and return a DOM object.
-Defaults to the native `DOMParser` in browser environments that support it.
-For older browsers or server-side rendering, you can include the [parse5](https://www.npmjs.com/package/parse5) package and pass `parse5.parseFragment` as the `domParser` option.
+Defaults to using the native `DOMParser` in browser environments that support it.
+For older browsers or server-side rendering, you can include the [parse5](https://www.npmjs.com/package/parse5) package and pass `parse5.parseFragment` as the `parseHtml` option.

 ## Methods